Survivor (Destiny's Child album): Music and lyrics

-Title and artwork
+Title and packaging

 Originally titled Independent Women after "Independent Women Part I", the album was later retitled Survivors, as Destiny's Child branded themselves "survivors" in reference to the turmoil that had coincided with the group throughout 2000.
 The title was later altered to Survivor.
 Beyoncé further explained: "I thought about this joke that this radio station had, and they were saying, 'Oh, Destiny's Child is like "Survivor," trying to see which member is going to last the longest on the island,' and everyone laughed.
 I was like, 'Ah, that's cute, but you know what?
 I'm going to use that negative thing and turn it into a positive thing and try to write a great song out of it.'"

 The cover artwork for Survivor was photographed by Rod Spicer, with the group styled by Beyoncé's mother Tina Knowles.
 Biographer Daryl Easlea noted the cover "showing the group now as women rather than the girls of the previous sleeves".
 The album's booklet included a photograph of the members looking "triumphal" standing on rocks on a desert island, inspired by the reality television series Survivor, as a reference to the album's title and title track.